ShankaramSaurav/SQLPARSER/README.md

 # SQLPARSER
-This code helps to extract all tables' name used in SQL or PLSQL query.
+This code helps to extract all tables name used in SQL or PLSQL query.

 The code required two parameters:
   1. Folder path where SQL/PLSQL query present in .txt file